-- First we must have a clean and freezer safe containers.
+- First, we must have clean and freezer-safe containers.
 In my case, I use a hard plastic BPA-free container.
 There are several options for containers in the market.
-I’ll include some related items below on this post.
+I’ll include some related items below in this post.

-- If there’s no tiny containers available for portioning, just put it on a freezer safe container and make sure that it is clean and tightly closed all the time.
+- If there are no tiny containers available for portioning, just put it on a freezer-safe container and make sure that it is clean and tightly closed all the time.
 You can scoop it like ice cream whenever you need some portions of it.

-- Other moms use ice cube containers and wraps it with cling wrapper.
+- Other moms use ice cube containers and wrap them with cling wrappers.

 - Do not use glass containers.

 - Do not refreeze thawed portions and any leftovers.